>:FTS

 Anyone who I’ve discussed the indie web with has heard me prattle on for ages about the article that sparked my interest in it - namely, CJ The X’s “What Is To Be Done: A Manifesto To Return to Web 1.5.

-I stumbled upon the article because already a fan of X and their video essays, and it is not a stretch to say that this article is singlehandedly responsible for the newsletter you’re currently reading.
+I stumbled upon the article because I was already a fan of X and their video essays, and it is not a stretch to say that this article is singlehandedly responsible for the newsletter you’re currently reading.
 As I would come to learn, there are a great many indie web manifestos, many of them equally groundbreaking, eye-opening, and emotionally resonant as “What Is To Be Done” (and I look forward to sharing some of them with you in the coming issues), but since X’s piece is what got me started on this crusade, it’s only right that I share theirs with you first.

 >: this month’s feature: an interview with the melonking!